 Gretchen moved from Seattle to Port Townsend in 2006 to help create this quirky experiment we call the PT EcoVillage.
 She loves the way this enables her to integrate community, social life, working on a common project for the greater good, cultural shift and spiritual/personal growth and learning.
 A full and rewarding life here also includes co-directing the PT Songlines choir with fellow ecovillager Laurence Cole, songwriting, making music and conversation with friends, solitude, hiking, kayaking and exploring our beloved Cascadia home, and leading workshops that combine group singing and Joanna Macy’s The Work That Reconnects .
 She’s a freelance translator of Spanish and English, has lived and worked extensively in Latin America, is the mother of two wonderful grown children in Seattle, and a sucker for huckleberry pie.
 Ask her and she’ll whip off her necklace and tell you the Story of the Universe in beads.

-Helen is an educator and activist.
-She has taught high school Sociology, been a family planning educator with Planned Parenthood, helped organize the Beyond War peace movement in Seattle, volunteered as a mediator, planned conferences, written a book on wildflowers of the Peruvian Andes, and spent a lot of time with her husband, Kees, raising their two children.
-Currently, she spends her time painting, biking, hiking, serving as a wilderness guide for Wild Women Soul Adventures, being a grandmother, and working to realize the Port Townsend EcoVillage vision.
+Helen has spent her time mainly as an educator and activist.
+She taught high school Sociology in Puerto Rico, was a family planning educator with Planned Parenthood, helped organize the Beyond War peace movement in Seattle, volunteered as a mediator, planned conferences, and co-authored a field guide to the wildflowers of the Peruvian Andes.
+She has organized discussion courses through the NW Earth Institute and has been active in her Unitarian Universalist Fellowship.
+She has led adult wilderness quests with Rite of Passage Journeys.
+She enjoys painting, biking, hiking, being a grandmother, and working to realize the Port Townsend EcoVillage vision.

 Jim Salter and Terri Wardrop